 Change the following 2nd and 3rd paragraphs as follows:

 When the retransmission policy for a group address is GCR Block Ack, an originator shall not transmit more than the GCR buffer size number of A-MSDUs with RA set to the GCR concealment address and the DA field of the A-MSDU subframe set to the GCR group address before sending a BlockAckReq frame to one of the STAs that has a GCR block ack agreement for this group address.
 The RA field of the BlockAckReq frame shall be set to the MAC address of the destination STA.
 Upon reception of the BlockAck frame, an originator may send a BlockAckReq frame to another STA that has a block ack agreement for this group address, and this process may be repeated multiple times.
-If the originator has a GCR block ack agreement with one or more of the HE STAs for this group address, the originator may send an(#2817) MU-BAR frame (MU-BAR variant Trigger frame(#1532)) to one or more of the HE STAs(#1213).
+If the originator has a GCR block ack agreement with one or more of the HE STAs for this group address, the originator may send an(#2817) MU-BAR frame (MU-BAR variant Trigger frame(#1532) or GCR MU-BAR variant Trigger frame(#6,7)) to one or more of the HE STAs(#1213).
 Upon reception of the BlockAck frame from one or more HE STAs, the(#2818) originator may send an(#2817) MU-BAR frame to one or more other(#413) HE STAs that have a GCR block ack agreement(#21), and this process may be repeated multiple times.(#136)